UniqueLogic/onlyfans-downloader/README.md

 ### Can OnlyFans Detect Video Downloads?
 No, as long as you keep downloaded content for personal use and avoid sharing it.

+### How to ensure privacy and safety when installing an extension from outside of chrome webstore ?
+Chrome browser has a feature to create and manage multiple browser profiles.
+Instead of using your main profile, set up a new one solely for installing the extension.
+This isolates your online activity and sensitive data from the extension.